fachinformatiker/RasPi-Telegram/README.md

 - telepot
 - git
 - gpio (should be already installed on Raspbian)
+- nano (or any other text editor, like vim)

 every command should be issued using the 'sudo' command.
 It's easier to do the following once.